tidwall/SwiftWebSocket/README.md

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

 **Important: Xcode 7.2 and Swift 2.0 Users**
-If you are developing in either environment then please use the `swift/2.0` branch.
+If you are developing in Xcode 7.2 or Swift 2.0 then please use the `swift/2.0` branch.

 ## Features